Batman (military): Duties

-The action of serving as a batman was referred to as "batting".
+The action of serving as a batman was called "batting".
 In armies where officers typically came from the upper class, it was not unusual for a former batman to follow the officer into later civilian life as a domestic servant.

 By country

 France

 In the French Army the term for batman was ordonnance ("orderly").
 Batmen were officially abolished after World War II.
 However, in the 1960s there were still batmen in the French Army.

 Germany

 In the German Army the batman was known as Ordonnanz ("orderly") from the French "ordonnance", or colloquially as Putzer ("cleaner") or as Bursche ("boy" or "valet").

 The main character Švejk of the antimilitarist, satirical novel The Good Soldier Švejk by the Czech author Jaroslav Hašek is the most famous portrayal of a batman drafted into the Austro-Hungarian Army during the First World War.
 (The 1967 German song "Ich war der Putzer vom Kaiser" is actually based on the British instrumental hit "I Was Kaiser Bill's Batman" of the same year, with original German lyrics.)